Linear isometries on the annulus: description and spectral properties: Three useful characterisations

 \begin{proof} Assume that $\Xi \neq r\T$.
 Since $f$ is continuous on $\A$ and $f^{-1}(\rho\T) \neq \varnothing$, we know that $f^{-1}(\rho\T)$ is a closed subset of $\A$.
 Hence, $\Xi$ is a closed subset of $r\T$.

 Assume that $\Xi$ is not finite.
-Then, the set $r\T \backslash \Xi$ is an open subset of $r\T$, which is a union of an infinite number of open intervals of $r\T$, and one of the edges is a limit point of $\Xi$, denoted in the following as $z_0$.
+Then, the set $r\T \backslash \Xi$ is an open subset of $r\T$, which is a union of an infinite number of open circular arcs of $r\T$, and one of the endpoints is a limit point of $\Xi$, denoted in the following as $z_0$.